Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-The most advanced plans for in-vacuo-dispersion studies with sensitivity up to quadratic ($n=2$) Planck-scale modifications of the dispersion relation actually exploit~\cite{ellisgrqc9911055,kingNeutri,gacneutrinos,piranNeutriNat,gacNeutriNat} once again the extraordinary properties of gamma-ray bursters, but their neutrino emissions rather than their production of gammas.
+The most advanced plans for in-vacuo-dispersion studies with sensitivity up to quadratic ($n=2$) Planck-scale modifications of the dispersion relation actually exploit~\cite{ellisgrqc9911055,kingNeutri,gacneutrinos,piranNeutriNat} (also see, for a similar argument within a somewhat different framework, Ref.~\cite{bertoNeutri}) once again the extraordinary properties of gamma-ray bursters, but their neutrino emissions rather than their production of photons.
 Indeed, according to current models~\cite{grbNEUTRINOnew,waxneutri}, gamma-ray bursters should also emit a substantial amount of high-energy neutrinos.
-Some neutrino observatories should soon observe neutrinos with energies between $10^{14}$ and $10^{19}$ $eV$, and one could either (as it appears to be more feasible~\cite{piranNeutriNat,gacNeutriNat}) compare the times of arrival of these neutrinos emitted by gamma-ray bursters to the corresponding times of arrival of low-energy photons or compare the times of arrivals of different-energy neutrinos (which however might require larger statistics than it seems natural to expect).
-According to a rather robust estimate~\cite{piranNeutriNat} it should be possible to use these observations to probe the form of the neutrino dispersion relation up to quadratic ($n=2$) correction terms, but this will require the combined analysis of several gamma-ray bursts observed both as gamma and as neutrino signals.
+Some neutrino observatories should soon observe neutrinos with energies between $10^{14}$ and $10^{19}$~eV, and one could either (as it appears to be more feasible~\cite{piranNeutriNat}) compare the times of arrival of these neutrinos emitted by gamma-ray bursters to the corresponding times of arrival of low-energy photons or compare the times of arrivals of different-energy neutrinos (which however might require larger statistics than it seems natural to expect).